-BTEC Level 3 National Extended Diploma in Music
+BTEC Level 3 National Extended Diploma in Popular Music

 Bay Studios is a dynamic, vibrant and above all, a highly creative place to work in and study Music, Music Technology, Dance, Acting and Musical Theatre.
 The two year programme of study aims to provide you with the skills needed to succeed in the music industry or progress to Higher Education.
 You will become part of a performance company, mirroring current industry practice and producing fully mounted gigs and productions here at the Studios and at other venues in the South West.
 All music and music technology students have access to their dedicated common room (‘The Green Room’), the Fleet canteen, Costa Coffee and college sports facilities.
 In addition to resources within the Bay Studios block, the College library features an extensive sound archive and over 1,000 music books covering, music theory, music history and production techniques.